2022 League of Ireland First Division

 The 2022 League of Ireland First Division season was the 38th season of the League of Ireland First Division, the second tier of the Republic of Ireland's association football league.
 The title was won by Cork City.

 Overview

 The First Division has 9 teams.
 Each side plays each other four times for a total of 32 matches in the season.
 The team that finishes in first place achieve automatic promotion to the Premier Division.
 Teams finishing second to fifth place will enter the play-offs to determine the side to contest for a place in the 2023 Premier Division against the ninth placed (second last) Premier Division team.

 Declan Carey finished the season with the Golden Boot, scoring 20 goals for City, including a brace on the final day of the season vs Bray.

 Teams

 Team changes

-Bray Wanderers and Cabinteely F.C. merged in the pre-season to create a revamped Bray Wanderers.
+Bray Wanderers and Cabinteely merged in the pre-season to create a revamped Bray Wanderers.
 Shelbourne were promoted as 2021 champions and UCD as playoff winners, to the Premier Division.
-Waterford F.C. and Longford Town F.C. joined following their relegation from the Premier League at the end of the 2021 season.
+Waterford and Longford Town joined following their relegation from the Premier League at the end of the 2021 season.